airbytehq/airbyte/airbyte-cdk/java/airbyte-cdk/README.md

    - Note: you will need to export the env vars `CLOUDREPO_USER` and `CLOUDREPO_PASSWORD` before publishing.
 3. Remove the `-SNAPSHOT` suffix from any connector(s) using the latest version.
    - E.g. If modifying `source-mysql`, then remove `-SNAPSHOT` from the CDK `implements` declaration in `airbyte-integrations/connectors/source-mysql/build.gradle`.
-4. Publish the modified connector(s), as per the normal process.
+4. As per the normal process, modified connector(s) will be automatically published after they are merged to the main branch.

 Note: